Alexandre-Saldanha/Alexandre-Saldanha/README.md

 ### Hi!
 I'm Alexandre Saldanha
 Thanks for visiting my profile.
 I am very happy that you are here and I hope to help you in some way in this great world of programming!

-- 🔭 I’m currently working as a freelance Full-Stack Java Developer
+- 🔭 I’m currently working as a Freelance Full-Stack Java Developer
 - 🌱 I’m currently learning Javascript
 - 📫 How to reach me: contatoalexandresaldanha@gmail.com